drandyhaas/Ti375G529_projects/LVDS_LPDDR4_G529/kicad/autorouter/pygame_visualizer/README.md

 - Cell lists are limited to 50,000 entries to prevent memory issues
 - Pre-rendered obstacle surface is cached for efficient rendering
 - **Incremental obstacle caching** - Base obstacle map is built once at startup (~0.6s), then cloned and updated per-net (~0.15-0.4s vs ~1.2s without caching)
-- Results match the batch router exactly (verified on 32 DATA nets: 723,666 iterations)
+- **Results match batch router exactly** - Verified on 47 U2A nets: 599,256 total iterations, identical success/failure

+Both routers use identical obstacle handling:
+- **Routed nets**: segments, vias, and pads added as obstacles
+- **Unrouted nets**: segments (stubs), vias (if any), and pads added as obstacles
+- **Stub proximity costs**: applied to all remaining unrouted nets

 ## Integration